Valto Technologies – What is the future of cloud computing?

 Microsoft has aligned its strategy for the future of cloud computing, its core strategy is based on Mobile First, Cloud First in which everything developed going forward must be developed with a mobile device in mind on a cloud platform.
 Mobile devices can range from phones, tablets to laptops.

-With Office365 and Azure being main players in the business productivity suite and many companies looking at Digital Transformation strategies.
+With Office365 and Microsoft Azure (Part of the Microsoft 365 Package) being main players in the business productivity suite and many companies looking at Digital Transformation strategies.
 We’re at a point where we can access all our productivity tools easily on any device and utilise a desktop when we need more powerful functionality.

 Over the next couple of years, we’ll see (Continuum & Android) mobile devices becoming a single device that people utilise.
 This will be docked when at the office connecting your device to a monitor, keyboard and mouse giving you the power of a desktop at your fingertips.
 For users that need more powerful hardware that may be looking at graphic design, processing data, etc. the mobile device will spin up an Azure (Citrix Desktop / AWS) machine and seamlessly connect to this perhaps through an RDP protocol or new technology.
 This would utilise the pay as you go model meaning you’d only be paying for a full powerful desktop when your connected to that environment.